 SHOW BUS has taken on extensive service commitments beyond the core service area.
 Under separate contract, SHOW BUS provides rural service in Kankakee County.
-Ford, Iroquois, Kankakee, Livingston and McLean counties combine the rural HSTP Region 6, for which SHOW BUS is the sole public rural provider.
-Recently, SHOW BUS has added service in Logan and Mason counties, creating a nine-county service area that extends from the Indiana state line south of Chicago to the Illinois River southwest of Havana and spanning nearly two hundred miles.
+Ford, Iroquois, Kankakee, Livingston and McLean counties combine to form the rural HSTP Region 6, for which SHOW BUS is the sole public rural provider.
+SHOW BUS also provides service in Logan and Mason counties, creating a nine-county service area that extends from the Indiana state line in Kankakee County to the Illinois River at Havana, and spanning 170 miles and crossing nearly three-quarters of Central Illinois.
+The SHOW BUS service area includes three of the four largest counties in Illinois by land area.